 There seems to be no let up in the demand for herbaceous perennials.
 New varieties are being constantly introduced, but the old favourites continue to be popular.
 Some of our suppliers produce up to 500 different lines; we have more humble ambitions with up to 200 lines, but we can tap in to the vast range that others grow.

 Around 15 years ago, demand for larger shrubs really began to take off.
 Makeover TV programmes fuelled demand for instant gardens and now some major housebuilders only specify 10l shrubs.
 Specimen shrubs are now grown by most shrub nurseries and Barters will produce specimen sizes in around 100 different species, Having said that, the most popular ones always dominate, such as laurels, Photinia and other reliable evergreens.

 For those wanting larger plants, we have a number of suppliers who stock and import a wide range of plants from 15l to 1000l.
-We tend to limit what we supply to around 100l.
+We usually limit what we supply to around 100l.
 Plants larger than that tend to need need specialist handling equipment.

 These are the most labour-intensive plants to grow as they constantly need to be trimmed and trained to keep them saleable on the nursery.
 We grow a range that includes popular favourites such as Lonicera and Clematis species and Hybrid varieties, together with Wisterias, Hederas and the increasingly popular Trachelospermum.

 Bare root trees and hedging